parinazfathi/ErdosFall2024ProteinTeam/README.md

 6. Multinomial regression: tested for distinguishing nine different types of cancer (Accuracy:0.60, F-1 score:0.61).

     **More details can be found in the notebook: Multinomial_imputedkNN.ipynb**

+**Part 3: Minimizing the Number of Features Needed to Distinguish Between Different Types of Cancer**

 ## Conclusion and Future Directions